About the Alberta Health Care Aide Directory

 - Provides information about Health Care Aides as an important career choice and an important part of the healthcare team

-- Demonstration that HCAs having successfully attained the Core Competencies – including Knowledge, Behaviour, Attitudes, Skills as set out by the Continuing Care Health Service Standards, 2016
+- Demonstrates that HCAs have successfully attained the Core Competencies – including Knowledge, Behaviour, Attitudes, and Skills as set out by the Continuing Care Health Service Standards, 2018

 - Establishes a centralized place to get important information, news and updates for Alberta’s HCAs

 - Educates other healthcare providers and the general public about HCAs role in the healthcare team